romusole/Sinkhole/README.md

 # Sinkhole: Escape from the Abyss

-A simple game engine made in Java for uni course
+A game engine made in Java for CTU Programing in Java course